orangeduck/mpc/README.md

        | <ident> ;
 ```

 An alternative, and better option is to remove the ambiguity by factoring out the first identifier completely.
 This is better because it removes any need for backtracking at all!
+Now the grammar is predictive!

 ```
 factor : <ident> ('('  <expr>? (',' <expr>)* ')')? ;